chrisjmccormick/chrisjmccormick.github.io/_posts/2021-06-29-combining-categorical-numerical-features-with-bert.md

 There is a GitHub project called the [Multimodal-Toolkit](https://github.com/georgian-io/Multimodal-Toolkit) which is how I learned about this clothing review dataset.
 The toolkit implements a number of more complicated techniques, but their benchmarks (as well as our results below) show that this simple features-to-text strategy works best for this dataset.

+In our weekly discussion group, I talked through this Notebook and we also met with Ken Gu, the author of the Multi-Modal Toolkit!
+You can watch the recording [here](https://youtu.be/XPt9pIpe1vo).

 You can find the Colab Notebook version of this post [here](https://colab.research.google.com/drive/1YRHK4HO8RktGzlYmGjBo056kzVD4_j9o).

 By Chris McCormick